oracle/python-oracledb/doc/src/api_manual/subscription.rst

     This read-only attribute returns the query id of the query for which the result set changed.
-The value will match the value returned by Subscription.registerquery when the related query was registered.
+The value will match the value returned by :meth:`Subscription.registerquery()` when the related query was registered.

 .. attribute:: MessageQuery.operation